AnnasMazhar/PyPerfOptimizer/docs/test_results/optimization_case_studies.md

 | GPU Utilization | 43% | 91% | 111.6% |
 | Experiments Per Week | 5-6 | 40-50 | ~800% |

-The ML Engineering Lead commented:

-> "PyPerfOptimizer gave us visibility into aspects of our pipeline we couldn't see before.
-The ability to profile both CPU and GPU operations, along with memory usage and line-by-line execution times, helped us identify bottlenecks we wouldn't have found otherwise.
-The most valuable insight was seeing how our data pipeline was actually the main bottleneck, not the model training itself.
-After optimization, we can now run 8x more experiments in the same time period, which has dramatically accelerated our research progress."

 ## Case Study 4: Web Application API Performance